 The UCLA MSW degree requires a total of 91 academic units taken over a two-year period of full-time study or a three-year period of part-time study.
-First year foundation courses are required for all students, whereas program attendees have considerable discretion in selecting their advanced year(s) concentration courses, electives, and field placements.
+First year foundation courses are required, and students have more flexibility in selecting advanced year(s) concentration courses, electives, and field placements.
 UCLA Luskin's MSW program blends theory, leadership, and research with generalist practice and three unique advanced concentrations.
 We have a commitment to anti-racism and effective practice with diverse populations.
-Two separate year-long field placements with social work agencies allow our students to actualize what they are learning in the classroom, providing a holistic, integrated experience.
+Two years of practicum experience with social work agencies allow students to actualize what they are learning in the classroom, providing a holistic, integrated experience.